What Can My Attorneys Do?

 Can my Attorney deal with the sale of my Property?

-First of all, as long as you have made an LPA relating to Financial Decisions, and it has been registered as a valid legal document, without any restrictions on how your Attorneys can act, they should be able to sell property on your behalf.
+First of all, as long as you have made a Lasting Power of Attorney relating to Financial Decisions, and it has been registered making it a valid legal document, without any restrictions on how your Attorneys can act, they should be able to sell property on your behalf.

 However, as with any Property Sale, if there is more than one owner, and one of the owners is unable to sign documents themselves, there would need to be another independent person who could make decisions on their behalf.

 For example, if you appointed your partner to be your sole Attorney, and they wanted to sell a jointly owned property on both of your behalf, this may not be possible at first glance.
-In order to deal with the property sale, they may need to speak to a solicitor about placing the property into a trust, and then selling it.
+In order to deal with the property sale, they may need to speak to a solicitor.
 If you wish to discuss this, contact our team online, here.

 However, if you appointed your partner and, for example, your child, both could join together and deal with the sale as your Attorneys, without needing to place the property into a Trust.